bhomsinghiiti/chatfusion/README.md

-# ChatterConnect - A Real-Time Chat Application
+# ChatFusion - A Real-Time Chat Application

-ChatterConnect is a real-time chat application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and integrated with Socket.IO for seamless real-time messaging.
-This project provides a user-friendly and responsive platform for users to chat with each other in real-time.
+ChatFusion is a real-time chat application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js) and seamlessly integrated with Socket.IO for instant real-time messaging.
+This project offers a user-friendly and responsive platform for users to engage in real-time conversations with one another.

 ## Table of Contents